EYoung21/EYoung21/README.md

 <h1 align="center">Hi 👋, I'm Eli Young</h1>
 <h3 align="center">A passionate SWE from the US</h3>

+- 🔭 Right now, I'm prioritizing building AlgoArena.net: the next leetcode.com with a bit of chess.com mixed in.

-- 🔭 Right now I'm prioritizing work on an app in TS and React Native that will help users prevent distractions on their phones while trying to stay on task.
-I plan to release it on IOS and Android this Summer.
+- I recently finished my first mobile app!
+It's in TS and React Native that will help users prevent distractions on their phones while trying to stay on task.
+Check it out on IOS and Android, download links at https://trylockin.com !!

 - 🌱 I’m currently learning **everything. the learning is omnipresent**